Rights of people with disabilities

 - The obligation does not include accommodations that cause an unreasonable financial or other burden: for example, a small brick-and-mortar shop cannot be expected to provide as extensive accommodations as a large chain of department stores.

+Reasonable accommodation applies to the contents of services provided by an authority.
 Reasonable accommodations for disabled customers or applicants must be taken into account when authorities make decisions on issues such as disability services or school transport.

 An accessible society is a requirement for inclusion and equality